Risk Factors Dashboard

 PART IITEM 1A.
 RISK FACTORS

-Supply of quality water, agricultural, and other raw materials, certain raw and packaging materials purchased under supply contracts; supply chain disruptions and inflation; limited group of glass bottle suppliers
+Supply of quality water, agricultural, and other raw materials, certain raw and packaging materials purchased under supply contracts; supply chain disruptions and other factors; limited group of certain suppliers

 The quality and quantity of water available for use is important to the supply of our agricultural raw materials and our ability to operate our business.
 Water is a limited resource in many parts of the world.
 If climate patterns change and droughts continue or become more severe or other restrictions on currently available water resources are imposed, there may be a scarcity of water or poor water quality which may affect our and our suppliers’ operations, increase production costs, or impose capacity constraints.
 We are dependent on sufficient amounts of quality water for operation of our breweries, wineries, and distilleries, as well as to irrigate our vineyards and conduct our other operations.
 The suppliers of the agricultural raw materials we purchase are also dependent upon sufficient supplies of quality water for their vineyards and fields.
 In addition, water purification and waste treatment infrastructure limitations could increase costs or constrain operations at our production facilities and vineyards.
+A substantial reduction in water supplies could result in material losses of crops, such as corn, barley, hops, or grapes as well as grape vines which could lead to a shortage of our product supply.
 A substantial reduction in water supplies could result in material losses of grape crops and vines or other crops, such as corn, barley, or hops, which could lead to a shortage of our product supply.

-We have substantial brewery operations in Mexico and substantial wine operations in the U.S. (primarily in California), New Zealand, and Italy as well as brewery and distillery operations in the U.S. Although certain areas in California have recently experienced flooding, the state has endured and may continue to experience prolonged drought conditions which have resulted in the imposition of certain restrictions on water usage.
+We have substantial brewery operations in Mexico and substantial wine operations in the U.S. (primarily in California), New Zealand, and Italy as well as brewery and distillery operations in the U.S. California has endured and may continue to experience prolonged drought conditions which have resulted in the imposition of certain restrictions on water usage and which could recur.
+Over the last several years, certain areas of California have also experienced wildfires and flooding.
 If these conditions or restrictions persist and/or increase in severity, it could have an adverse effect upon those operations.
-Our current Mexican breweries are each, and the Veracruz Brewery will be, sourced from a single water supply originating from separate and distinct aquifers.
+The water supplies for our current Mexican breweries and the Veracruz Brewery, which originate from separate and distinct aquifers, are subject to disruption which could impact our ability to produce our products.
+The sources of water, methods of water delivery, water quality, or water needs to support our ongoing requirements may change materially in the future.
 The sources of water, methods of water delivery, water quality, or water requirements to support our ongoing requirements may change materially in the future.
 We may incur additional expenses for improving water delivery, quality, and efficiency as well as for securing additional water sources.

 #WORTHREACHINGFOR I 17